If science and technology are to develop, the world needs innovative minds to keep dreaming and creating.

 Long Island Children's Museum — Garden City

 The museum offers classes and workshops Fridays through Sundays.
-Activities are geared toward preschoolers, giving parents an opportunity to get little ones to start exploring science and art.
+Activities are geared toward preschoolers, giving parents an opportunity to get little ones exploring in science and art.
 Check its calendar for more information on specific classes and age ranges.

 Science Museum of Long Island — Plandome